munificent/craftinginterpreters/book/the-lox-language.md

 <aside name="less">

-Why `<`?
+Why the `<` operator?
 I didn't feel like introducing a new keyword like `extends`.
 Lox doesn't use `:` for anything else so I didn't want to reserve that either.
 Instead, I took a page from Ruby and used `<`.

 If you know any type theory, you'll notice it's not a *totally* arbitrary choice.
 Every instance of a subclass is an instance of its superclass too, but